GrzegorzWierny/Multi_clipboard/README.md

 # Multi_clipboard
-This is multi clipboard python automation script.
+This is simple multi clipboard python automation script.